Hubs-Foundation/Spoke/REMIXING.md

 ## Licensing your content

 You can choose whether your content can be remixed by selecting "Allow remixing" when publishing from Spoke.
-By default this option is set to sllow remixing.
+By default this option is set to allow remixing.
 You can change this setting at any time, by re-publishing your scene.

 If you don't allow remixing, your content will be published under the Hubs [Terms of Use](https://github.com/mozilla/hubs/blob/master/TERMS.md).